launchdarkly/java-server-sdk-redis/README.md

           <version>2.9.0</version>
         </dependency>

-4. Import the LaunchDarkly package and the package for this library:
+3. Import the LaunchDarkly package and the package for this library:

-        import com.launchdarkly.client.*;
+        import com.launchdarkly.sdk.server.*;
-        import com.launchdarkly.client.redis.*;
+        import com.launchdarkly.sdk.server.integrations.*;

-5. When configuring your SDK client, add the Redis feature store:
+4. When configuring your SDK client, add the Redis data store as a `persistentDataStore`.
+You may specify any custom Redis options using the methods of `RedisDataStoreBuilder`.
+For instance, to customize the Redis URL:

-        RedisFeatureStoreBuilder store = RedisComponents.redisFeatureStore()
-            .caching(FeatureStoreCacheConfig.enabled().ttlSeconds(30));

         LDConfig config = new LDConfig.Builder()
-            .featureStoreFactory(store)
+            .dataStore(
+                Components.persistentDataStore(
+                    Redis.dataStore().url("redis://my-redis-host")
+                )
+            )
             .build();

-        LDClient client = new LDClient("YOUR SDK KEY", config);

 By default, the store will try to connect to a local Redis instance on port 6379.
-There are methods in `RedisFeatureStoreBuilder` for changing the configuration options.

 ## Caching behavior

-To reduce traffic to Redis, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
-This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from Consul for every flag evaluation), configure the store as follows:

-        RedisFeatureStoreBuilder store = RedisComponents.redisFeatureStore()
-            .caching(FeatureStoreCacheConfig.disabled());

-For other ways to control the behavior of the cache, see `RedisFeatureStoreBuilder.caching()`.
+The LaunchDarkly SDK has a standard caching mechanism for any persistent data store, to reduce database traffic.
+This is configured through the SDK's `PersistentFeatureStoreBuilder` class as described the SDK documentation.
+For instance, to specify a cache TTL of 5 minutes:

+        LDConfig config = new LDConfig.Builder()
+            .dataStore(
+                Components.persistentDataStore(
+                    Redis.dataStore()
+                ).cacheTime(Duration.ofMinutes(5))
+            )
+            .build();

 ## About LaunchDarkly